 PREPARE PHYSICALLY AND MENTALLY

 Regardless of the length of the crossing, you will need to start training in advance to give yourself the best opportunity to complete the event.
 Whilst attaining an acceptable level of rowing will not be too hard, there are many other things to learn.
-In ocean rowing, extreme emotions are common and expected - with a typical 2 hours row and 2 hours off shifts adopted by many.
+During an ocean row, you will experience a range of potentially extreme emotions perhaps repeatedly brought on by the physical exertion and adjusting to the schedule of approximately 2 hours rowing and 2 hours rest.